apache/cordova-docs/docs/en/edge/guide/cordova-webview/index.md

          under the License.
 ---

-Embedding WebView
+Embedding WebViews
 =================

 > Implement the Cordova WebView in your own project.

-- Embedding Cordova WebView on Android
+- Android WebViews
-- Embedding Cordova WebView on iOS
+- iOS WebViews